ndmitchell/ghc-make/README.md

 #### How it it implemented?

-The majority of the work is performed by the [Shake library](https://github.com/ndmitchell/shake), and everything is expressed as standard build-system dependencies.
+This program uses the [Shake library](https://github.com/ndmitchell/shake) for dependency tracking and `ghc --make` for building.
+The code is not very complex.

+To pass options to the underlying Shake build system prefix them with `--shake`, for example `--shake--timings` will print information about how long each phase takes and `--shake--help` will list the available Shake options.

-#### Should `ghc --make` just switch to Shake directly?
+#### Should GHC just use Shake directly?

-If `ghc --make` used Shake it is likely their nothing to do builds would be just as fast as `ghc-make`, and with additional work they could take advantage of parallel compilation.
-Of course, given a large existing code base, it could be a complex project.
+Should _large and important project_ use _authors pet library_?
+Yes, of course :smiley:.
+If `ghc --make` used Shake it is likely their builds with no recompilation would be just as fast as `ghc-make`, and with additional work they could take advantage of parallel compilation.
+However, integrating Shake into such a large code base would be a lot of work - perhaps you should offer to help the GHC team?